Category: law

 New Zealand Amends Wildlife Act to Clarify Incidental Harm Authorizations

-The New Zealand Parliament has passed the Wildlife (Authorisations) Amendment Bill, clarifying the government’s authority to permit incidental harm to wildlife from lawful activities.
-Signed into law on May 12, the bill amends the Wildlife Act 1953, the primary legislation…
+New Zealand Parliament passes Wildlife (Authorisations) Amendment Bill, clarifying authority to permit incidental harm to wildlife from lawful activities.
+The bill addresses legal uncertainty following a High Court decision and has drawn both criticism and support.

 Politics and GovernmentLawEnvironmentAustralasiaGeneral PoliticsState GovernmentsLegal Wildlife Act 1953Environmental Law InitiativeTama PotakalegislationHigh Court decisionDepartment of ConservationU.S.
 Library of Congress